Let's take a quick history lesson.

 What is a biometric system?

 Sounds cool, right?
-A biometric clocking system is one that uses ‘human data’ in the clocking in process.
+A biometric clocking system is one that uses ‘human data’ in the clocking-in process.
 It uses fingerprints, handprints and even facial recognition technology to verify that your employees really are who they say they are.
-This helps eliminate your staff punching in for each other and helps cut out wasted wage spend.
+This helps eliminate the risks of ‘buddy punching‘ and helps cut out wasted wage spend.

 Prices will depend on the kind of hardware you’re after.
-If you want a lot of people to access your business’ time and attendance data you may have to pay more.
-Broadly, it’ll depend on the size of the solution you require, the amount of staff you have, and the unique needs of your business as a whole.
+If you want a lot of people to access your business’ clocking-in system data, you may have to pay more.
+Broadly, though, it’ll depend on the size of the solution you require, the amount of staff you have, and the unique needs of your business as a whole.
 Even more so, the supplier you choose will make all the difference.

-Clocking in systems give you accurate information about when your staff are clocking in.
+Clocking-in systems give you accurate information about when your staff are clocking in.
 Accurate information means accurate wage bills.
 And getting rid of those perplexing payroll discrepancies will save you time chasing up loose ends.
-And also save you lots of money!✔ Manage lateness
+And also save you lots of money!

-Time and attendance systems let you plan rotas and timesheets as far in advance as you’d like.
+Clocking-in devices let you plan rotas and timesheets as far in advance as you’d like.
 It’s easy to work around employee absences and factor in sick days.
-You can cater to the individual schedules of each of your employees, to keep everyone happy.✔ Streamline your workload
+You can cater to the individual schedules of each of your employees, to keep everyone happy.

-A clocking in system integrates with your HR records and payroll.
+A clocking-in system integrates with your HR records and payroll.
 It cuts out dead time spent juggling employee records and despairing over endless stacks of paper.
-And with cloud-based T and A systems now more common than ever, you can manage your business from anywhere.
+And with clocking-in systems now more compatible than ever with your smart device, you can manage your business from anywhere.
 Like, a beach maybe?